christianstamati/christianstamati/README.md

 # Hi, I'm Christian 👋

-👩🏻‍💻 Fullstack Developer based in Italy with a strong interest in web applications. <br/>
+👩🏻‍💻 Software Developer based in Italy with a strong interest in web applications. <br/>
 👩🏻‍🎓 Studied Creative Technologies at <a href="https://www.naba.it/" target="_blank">NABA</a>, Milan (Italy). <br/>
 💼 Developing innovative solutions for body measurements at <a href="https://www.we-wear.eu/" target="_blank">WE WEAR</a>. <br/>
 💭 Exploring Three.js with the fiber framework to build 3D interactive experience <br/>